Jennifer Boutte ’15

 Your courses will also help you gain a global perspective.
 You will explore organizational structure, group dynamics, and other theories that impact management roles.
 You will also develop an understanding of planning and decision-making.
 You will learn how to boost productivity, manage conflicts, and grow an organization in today’s evolving business world.

 Management courses examine the role of managers within organizations.
 You will dive deeper into the development process and explore different styles and theories to add new management skills to your toolbox.

 Some of the important skills you will learn in your coursework that you can use throughout the rest of your life include:

-As a student at Roberts Wesleyan College, you’ll also have access to a variety of additional learning opportunities, which include tutoring and other writing services, professional organizations, and a strong local alumni network.
+As a student at Roberts Wesleyan University, you’ll also have access to a variety of additional learning opportunities, which include tutoring and other writing services, professional organizations, and a strong local alumni network.
 These can help students make professional connections and begin to build foundational skills and their professional network.

 Students can also benefit from a full range of career services.
 Networking opportunities, resume and cover letter reviews, and mock interviews are provided to refine a student’s strengths and prepare you to move-up, move-out, or get ready for the next great opportunity!

 Possible career paths with a Bachelor of Science in Business management programs include:

 With a B.S. in Business Management from Roberts, you can find a career path in management in either the for-profit or non-profit sectors including:

 Those who wish to begin their new career in business management should seek a Bachelor’s degree at Roberts Wesleyan College.
 Apply your coursework to grow in your current position or future career.
 A business manager can help shape the future of the businesses and organizations they manage and lead.